Khirbet el-Qom: Persian and Hellenistic periods

+Khirbet el-Qom may have housed a Yahwistic shrine in the 4th century BCE, likely serving the small Judean population of northern Idumea, making it one of three known Yahwistic shrines in ancient Israel during this period, alongside the Second Temple in Jerusalem and the Samaritan Temple on Mount Gerizim.

 Roman period

 A burial cave in El-Qom contained three Hebrew funerary inscriptions dating from the 1st century BCE to the 2nd century CE, bearing names such as Miriam and Shalom.
-Currently, they are housed in the Israel Antiquities Authority storage facilities in Beth Shemesh.
+Currently, they are housed in the Israel Antiquities Authority storage facilities in Beit Shemesh.

+Identification

+Based on the findings and the possible name preservation of the ancient name in the adjacent valley of Wadi es-Safir, it has been suggested that Khirbet el-Qum is Shafir, a place mentioned in the Book of Micah (1:11).